subhasam/serverless-land/lambda-sam/AWS_Policy.md

 ## Suggested AWS Policy for running AWS SAM
 If you're running it on pesonal account for R & D purpose, you may choose flexibility in the policies to make the code run first and then make have a more fine grain policy following the Principles of Least Privilege.
+Here is a one for a `Playground` environment.
+If you're new to AWS IAM, start with creating user and policy on the console.
+Here is (AWS IAM Documentation)[https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html] to help.

-Here is a one for a `Playground` environment. *Note* : You still might need to tweak it if it complains about access while running the code.
+*Note* : You still might need to tweak the below policy if it complains about access or oermission to resources while running the code.

 ```json
 {